amirahnasihah/backend-development/01-es6-review-intro/README.md

 ##### 2. `map()` - returns a new array with each element modified according to the callback function.

-It forms a new array by calling the function passed into it as an argument, ==on each and every element of the Array.
-It will map each of the return values of the callback and create a new array==.
+It forms a new array by calling the function passed into it as an argument, on each and every element of the Array.
+It will map each of the return values of the callback and create a new array.

 The callback passed to the map() function can accept any of the three arguments: item, index, array.